Hurricane Rita: Mass evacuation

 Just three weeks after Hurricane Katrina devastated the northern Gulf Coast, the threat of yet another major hurricane prompted mass evacuations in coastal Texas.
 An estimated 2.5 – 3.7 million people fled prior to Rita's landfall, making it the largest evacuation in United States' history.

-Officials in Galveston County (which includes the city of Galveston), which was devastated by the Galveston Hurricane of 1900, ordered mandatory evacuations, effective September 21 at 6 p.m., in a staggered sequence.
+Officials in Galveston County (which includes the city of Galveston) ordered mandatory evacuations, effective September 21 at 6 p.m., in a staggered sequence.
 Officials designated geographical zones in the area to facilitate an orderly evacuation.
 People were scheduled to leave at different times over a 24-hour period depending on the zone in which the people were located.
 The scheduled times were set well in advance of the storm's possible landfall later in the week, but not soon enough to ensure that all residents could evacuate safely in advance of the storm.
 Nonetheless, many residents remained in the county because they were either unaware of the danger of the storm or believed that it was more important to protect their belongings, particularly in the wake of looting following Hurricane Katrina.
 The evacuation included transfer of all inpatients from the University of Texas Medical Branch hospital to other regional hospitals.
 400 patients were prisoners under the ward of the Texas Department of Criminal Justice.
 These patients were systematically transferred to the University of Texas Health Center at Tyler.

 Officials of Harris County hoped that the designation of zones A, B, and C would help prevent bottlenecks in traffic leaving the area similar to those seen at New Orleans prior to Katrina and Hurricane Dennis earlier that year.
-Also, people in certain zones were to be forced to go to certain cities in Texas and were not allowed to exit their designated routes except for food and gas — another feature of the evacuation plan which officials hoped would keep traffic flow orderly.
+Also, people in certain zones were to be forced to go to certain cities in Texas and were not allowed to exit their designated routes except for food and gas – another feature of the evacuation plan which officials hoped would keep traffic flow orderly.

 The evacuation-destination cities included Austin, College Station, San Antonio, Dallas, Huntsville, and Lufkin, Texas.
 Evacuees were asked to try hotels in the Midland/Odessa area when hotels began to sell out in other areas.